jurtasun/rcds_nextflow_intro/chapter5/README.md

 Nextflow has built-in support for running processes inside containers to let you run tools you don't have installed in your compute environment.
 This means that you can use any container image you like to run your processes, and Nextflow will take care of pulling the image, mounting the data, and running the process inside it.

-To demonstrate this, we are going to add a `cowpy` step to the pipeline we've been developing, after the `collectGreetings` step.
+To demonstrate this, we are going to add a `cowpy` step to the pipeline we've been developing, after the `collect_greetings` step.

 #### 3.1.
 Write a cowpy module¶